 *Geo-restrictions apply & pre-funded account needed

-Earlier, it is usually one of the very first tournaments played at the start of every season and as a result, draws in a lot of talented players from men’s and women’s halves.
-From 2020 onward, the Brisbane International will only be played in the WTA section of the draw after the men’s tournament was scrapped and replaced by the ATP Cup.
+Typically, it is one of the very first tournaments played at the start of every season and as a result, draws in a lot of talented players from men’s and women’s halves.
+From 2020 onward, the Brisbane International was only be played in the WTA section of the draw after the men’s tournament was scrapped and replaced with the ATP Cup.

 The Brisbane International serves as an important practice run for players who looking to achieve the ultimate glory in the Australian Open.
 Even though not many points are up for grabs, having a great run here can boost your chances and confidence for the showdown in Melbourne.

-Some of the biggest tennis stars have agreed to feature in the Brisbane International Tennis competition for 2020 and this includes the world number Ash Barty, and defending champion Naomi Osaka along with Karolina Pliskova among others.
+Last year, some of the biggest tennis stars agreed to feature in the Brisbane International Tennis competition and this included the world number Ash Barty, and defending champion Naomi Osaka along with Karolina Pliskova among others.
 Here’s the list of all seeded and top players who will take part in this tournament this year.